timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-2.md

 Unless they obtain a supply of food and water, the adventurers must forage to survive on their journey.
 Finding sustenance in the Underdark is difficult but not impossible.
 Characters can gather food and water if the party travels at a normal or slow pace.
 A foraging character makes a Wisdom (Survival) check.
 The DC is typically 15, but might be as high as 20 in some parts of the Underdark.
 Food and water requirements for characters are described in chapter 8, "Adventuring," of the _Player's Handbook_.

-In addition to foraging, spells such as <fetch-data type="spell">create food and water</fetch-data> and <fetch-data type="spell">goodberry</fetch-data> can help provision the party, and there's always a chance for the characters to encounter others from whom they can buy or steal provisions.
+In addition to foraging, spells such as <wc-fetch type="spell">create food and water</wc-fetch> and <wc-fetch type="spell">goodberry</wc-fetch> can help provision the party, and there's always a chance for the characters to encounter others from whom they can buy or steal provisions.
 Additionally, many creatures the adventurers might meet and kill can be butchered, but the meat they yield spoils after a single day if uneaten.
 Eating spoiled meat might require a Constitution saving throw to keep the meal down, a Wisdom saving throw to avoid acquiring a level of madness from the awful experience (see "Madness" later in this chapter), or both.

 #### Creature Food Yield